ethereum-optimism/design-docs/protocol/l1-upgrades.md

 We take the following as our design goals:

+- **Atomicity:** It should be possible to complete an upgrade of the entire superchain's L1 contracts within one block.
+- **Declarative design:** As much as possible, a developer should be able to simply indicate what bytecode should be deployed, and what storage values (if any) should be initialized or modified.
+- **Deterministic upgrade calldata:** The exact calldata to be submitted during the upgrade should predictable at the time of the governance proposal.
 - **Safety:** Above all the upgrade must be safe, particularly with respect to the things which can typically go wrong with an upgrade, ie.
   - All contracts should be upgraded to the correct implementation.